 Hotel La Mamounia

 There is probably no place I’ve seen more often on Instagram then La Mamounia and I completely understand why… La Mamounia is like the perfect little oasis in vibrant Marrakech.
-It’s only a ten minute walk to get to the energetic heart of Marrakech and yet, La Mamounia feels quite, open and inviting.
+It’s only a ten-minute walk to get to the energetic heart of the city and yet, La Mamounia feels quite open and inviting.
 You can find out more about this beautiful place in my La Mamounia post.
-I would love to name you my favorite parts of the hotels, but there are so many hidden gems and beautiful corners.
-I loved the spa, a Moroccan outdoor shower, the entrance of the hotel, the Moroccan restaurant – Let’s just say: everything.
-Alex and I arrived super tired after fashion month and the bedroom was so cozy, I finally got some rest and felt reborn even after the first night.
-Thank you, La Mamounia, for this unforgettable stay – I’ll be back sooner than later. 😉
+I would love to name you my favourite parts of the hotels, but there are so many hidden gems and beautiful corners.
+I loved the spa, the Moroccan outdoor shower, the entrance of the hotel, the restaurant – basically everything!
+Alex and I arrived super tired after fashion month and the bedroom was so cosy, I finally got some rest and felt reborn even after the first night.
+Thank you, La Mamounia, for this unforgettable stay – I’ll be back sooner rather than later. 😉

-For two nights I decided to stay in a Riad in the middle of Marrakech and it was such a good decisions.
+For two nights I decided to stay in a Riad in the middle of Marrakech and it was such a good decision.
 I’ve heard of Riads before but I’ve never visited one before.
-From outside you have no clue what beauty will hide inside when entering the doors.
-You are outside on the vibrant streets of Marrakech and you open the doors to find the most beautiful oasis.
-I found Le Riad Yasmine on Instagram (I plan most of my getaways with the help of social media – It really inspires me and gives me a good and honest impression!) and it was just too charming.
+From outside you have no clue the kind of beauty they have hidden away.
+You are outside on the vibrant streets of Marrakech and you open the doors to find the most incredible oasis.
+I found Le Riad Yasmine on Instagram (I plan most of my getaways with the help of social media – it really inspires me and gives me a good and honest impression!) and it was just so charming.
 The rooms were built around a cute mosaic pool and they serve the freshest food in the morning.
-Only a baby cat would join you when hanging around the pool area and I was super happy when the Riad owners provided me with their pink room. 😉 I also looooved the rooftop, it was super huge and you could enjoy the sun or the warm evening hours.
+Only a kitten would join you when hanging around the pool area and I was super happy when the Riad owners provided me with their pink room. 😉 I also looooved the rooftop, it was huge and you could enjoy the sun in the day, or the warm evening hours.

 Well, yes, I did a little hotel and Riad hopping and it was totally worth it.
 When I arrived at Royal Mansour I felt like a princess.
 We had the most spacious private Riad with a little pool on the rooftop.
-But what I even liked more were the breathtaking entrance area, the restaurant area and the spa!
-It was a magical all white dream!
-One night we were invited to try the traditional Moroccan restaurant and even though I have the taste of a six years old, the food was soooo tasty!
-Probably the best food I had in Morocco!
-And that is such a big compliment, because I’m such a sweet tongue and these super sweet Moroccan sweets made of honey and nuts give me life. 😉 Thank you for being the perfect hosts, I will never forget this amazing experience!
+But what I liked even more was the breathtaking entrance area, the restaurant and the spa!
+It was a magical all-white dream!
+One night we were invited to try the traditional Moroccan restaurant and even though I have the tastebuds of a six-year-old, the food was soooo delicious!
+Probably the best food I’ve had in Morocco!
+I usually have such a sweet tooth and these super sweet Moroccan sweets made of honey and nuts gave me life. 😉 Thank you for being the perfect hosts, I will never forget this amazing experience!

-You simply cannot visit Marrakech without getting lost in the pinkish corners of Marrakech and especially the old town Medina.
+You simply cannot visit Marrakech without getting lost around the pink corners of the city, especially the old town Medina.
 I loved looking at all the carpets, spices and cute lamps.
 There was so much to discover!
-One of my favorite places was Ben Youssef, such beautiful architecture.
+One of my favourite places was Ben Youssef, the architecture is beautiful there.

-As we brought a lot of work, there was only limited time to explore and I still have so many places I want to visit on my list and I also want to discover more hidden Riads!
-Well, such a good reason to come back soon… 😉 xx Leonie
+As we brought a lot of work with us, there was only limited time to explore and I still have so many places I want to visit on my list.
+I also want to discover more hidden Riads!
+Well, it’s just another a good reason to come back soon… 😉 xx Leonie

 SHOP THE LOOK: